Beliavsky/Fortran-code-on-GitHub/README.md

 [fortrangis](https://github.com/ARPA-SIMC/fortrangis): collection of Fortran interfaces to some common Open Source GIS (Geographic Information System) software libraries, plus some more Fortran-specific tools, from ARPA-SIMC.
 The libraries interfaced at the moment are Shapelib, GDAL, Proj and ReadOSM.

+[Fortran Tools For Soil Science Modeling](https://github.com/SIADSiM/FortranToolsForSoilScienceModeling): collection of scientific routines for soil science modeling, by Si Mokrane Siad.
+The modules focus on key processes such as soil moisture balance, infiltration, temperature dynamics, nutrient cycling, and soil respiration.

 [Framework for Aquatic Biogeochemical Models (FABM)](https://github.com/fabm-model/fabm): Fortran 2003 programming framework for biogeochemical models of marine and freshwater systems

 [Flexible Snow Model (FSM2)](https://github.com/RichardEssery/FSM2): multi-physics energy balance model of snow accumulation and melt, extending the Factorial Snow Model with additional physics, driving and output options.
 An associated preprint is [A Flexible Snow Model (FSM 2.1.0) including a forest canopy](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-2546/), by Richard Essery et al., <i>EGUsphere</i> (2024).